Alberto Cianca: Later years and death

-Upon his return to Italy Cianca became the leader of the Action Party.
+Upon his return to Italy Cianca became the leader of the Action Party (PdA).
 He was a member of the National Council and a minister in the first cabinet of Alcide De Gasperi.
-He was among the few elected members of the Action Party to the Constituent Assembly in 1946 and also, the last secretary of the Action Party before its closure.
-Then Cianca joined the Italian Socialist Party and was elected senator on its lists in the elections in 1953 and 1958.
+Cianca was among the few elected members of the Action Party to the Constituent Assembly in 1946 and also, the last secretary of the Action Party before its closure.
+Then Cianca joined the Italian Socialist Party (PSI) and was elected a senator on its lists in the elections in 1953 and 1958.

 Cianca served several times as the president of the board of arbitrators of Italian journalists.
 He died in Rome on 8 January 1966.